okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 This file defines two things: the `state` or data that’s shared across the app, and mutations that change that state.
 Vuex follows a few simple rules:

-* State is immutable -- it can’t be changed _except_ by a mutation.
+* State is immutable -- it can’t be changed except by a mutation.
 * Mutations can change state, but they must be synchronous.
 Async code (like API calls) must run in an action instead.
 * Actions run asynchronous code, then commit mutations, which change state.

 Enforcing this hierarchy of rules makes it easier to understand how data and changes flow through your app.
 If some piece of state changes, you know that a mutation caused the change.

-As you can see, this app uses the Vuex store to keep track of both the to-do list (the `state.todos` array), and authentication state (whether the user is logged in, what their name is).
+This app uses the Vuex store to keep track of the to-do list (the `state.todos` array).
 The Dashboard component accesses this data with computed properties like:

 ```js
 todos () {